Snowflake-Labs/sfquickstarts/site/sfguides/src/a_comprehensive_guide_creating_graphql_api_on_top_of_snowflake_using_propel/a_comprehensive_guide_creating_graphql_api_on_top_of_snowflake_using_propel.md

 ### **Initiating Metric Creation**

-1. Click on “Metrics” in the left-hand side menu of the Propel Console.
+1. Click on “New” in the left-hand side menu of the Propel Console.
-2. Select “Create New Metric” to begin the process.
+2. Select “Metric” to begin the process.

 ![Propel New Metric](assets/propel_new_metric.png)

 ### **Configuring Metric Details**

-1. Provide essential information for your new Metric:
+Provide essential information for your new Metric:
 - **Name:** Give it a unique identifier, such as “Taco Soft Revenue”.
 - **Description:** Offer a brief explanation, like “Metric to keep track of taco revenue”.
 - **Data Pool:** Choose the Data Pool you created earlier (e.g., “Taco Test”).